Need help with other JFrog products?

 Configuring System-wide Artifactory Server(s)

-To make Artifactory servers available to project configurations, they must be defined under Administration | Plugins | Artifactory Plugin.
+To make Artifactory servers available to project configurations, they must be defined under Administration | ADD-ONS | Artifactory Plugin.

 Enter the Artifactory server URL in the Add New Server Configuration fields.